-Multi-instrumentalist creating music inspired by the handpan (aka hang / pantam).
-Music has always been a big part of my life, with extensive experience playing a wide range of instruments.
-Such as steelpan, drum-kit, tabla, djembe, mixed percussion, flute, didgeridoo and bansuri etc…
+Music is my passion and has always been a big part of my life!
+Over the decades, I have had much experience playing a wide range of different instruments.
+Such as the steelpan, drum-kit, tabla, djembe, percussion, flute, didgeridoo and bansuri.

 Here and Now

-As a handpan player based in London, I am uniquely positioned to explore various creative ideas.
-It is an instrument of our times and has had a profound impact on individual and collective consciousness.
-People are using it the world over for its uplifting sonic properties, in settings ranging from meditative practice to sell-out concerts.
+It is truly an instrument of our times, which has had a profound impact on individual and collective consciousness.
+People are using it for its uplifting sonic properties, in settings ranging from meditative practice to sell-out concerts.